skip to main content

 more » « less

-3. We consider the problem of inferring the conditional independence graph (CIG) of a high-dimensional stationary multivariate Gaussian time series.
-In a time series graph, each component of the vector series is represented by distinct node, and associations between components are represented by edges between the corresponding nodes.
-We formulate the problem as one of multi-attribute graph estimation for random vectors where a vector is associated with each node of the graph.
+3. We consider the problem of inferring the conditional independence graph (CIG) of a high-dimensional stationary, multivariate long-range dependent (LRD) Gaussian time series.
+In a time series graph, each component of the vector series is represented by a distinct node, and associations between components are represented by edges between the corresponding nodes.
+In a recent work on graphical modeling of short-range dependent (SRD) Gaussian time series, the problem was cast as one of multi-attribute graph estimation for random vectors where a vector is associated with each node of the graph.
 At each node, the associated random vector consists of a time series component and its delayed copies.
-We present an alternating direction method of multipliers (ADMM) solution to minimize a sparse-group lasso penalized negative pseudo log-likelihood objective function to estimate the precision matrix of the random vector associated with the entire multi-attribute graph.
-The time series CIG is then inferred from the estimated precision matrix.
-A theoretical analysis is provided.
-Numerical results illustrate the proposed approach which outperforms existing frequency-domain approaches in correctly detecting the graph edges.
+A theoretical analysis based on short-range dependence has been given in Tugnait (2022 ICASSP).
+In this paper we analyze this approach for LRD Gaussian time series and provide consistency results regarding convergence in the Frobenius norm of the inverse covariance matrix associated with the multi-attribute graph.

 more » « less